This Blueberry Shortcake Cake is the perfect light dessert for summer. Layers of vanilla cake, whipped cream, blueberry sauce, and fresh blueberries.

 - Bake for 30-35 mins or until a toothpick inserted into the center comes out mostly clean.

 - Place cakes on wire rack to cool for 10mins then turn out onto wire rack to cool completely.

 - Place mixer bowl and whisk into the fridge to chill.
-Pour cold whipping cream and sugar into mixer bowl.
-Whip on high until stiff.
+Pour cold whipping cream and sugar into the mixer bowl.
+Whip on high until stiff stiff.

 - Place one layer of cake onto a cake stand or serving dish.
 Top with 1/3rd of the whipped cream then 1/3rd of the blueberry sauce.
 Sprinkle with 1/2 cup fresh blueberries.
 Repeat for remaining layers.
 Serve immediately or place in the fridge.
 Serve same day.

 Originally published on Jun 22, 2016.